Petra Manam: Production

 Petra Manam was produced by National Pictures, written by Mu.
 Varadarajan, and shot by G. Vittal Rao.
 It had choreography by K. N. Dhandayudha Pani, Pillai Thangappan and Muthusami Pillai.
 According to M. L. Narasimhan of The Hindu, it was simultaneously filmed in Telugu as Pempudu Koduku, despite the fact that there is a seven-year release gap between these two films; the latter was released in 1953.

 Soundtrack

-The music was composed by S. Rajeswara Rao and the lyrics were penned by Ku.
-Mu.
-Annalthango, M. K. Athmanathan, Bharathidasan, Kannadasan and K. P. Kamatchisundaram.
+The music was composed by S. Rajeswara Rao.
 The song "Sinthanai Seiyadaa" has somewhat similar tune of "Adha Hai Chandrama Raat Adhi" from Navrang (1959).

 Release

-Petra Manam was released on 19 October 1960.
-Facing competition from Kairasi, Paavai Vilakku, and Mannathi Mannan, released on the same day, it fared averagely at box office.
+Petra Manam was released on 19 October 1960, during Diwali.
+Facing competition from Kairasi, Paavai Vilakku and Mannathi Mannan, released on the same day, it fared averagely at box office.